 I interviewed him and wanted to share conversion tactics that pay off.
 I’ve added a few comments here and there in [square brackets], to clarify and expand where I can.

 Here’s Dennis on the intersection of PPC and conversion rate optimization:

-In the last 15 years, I’ve spent over a billion dollars of other people’s money on PPC all geared towards alleviating this very issue– to get more conversions at a lower cost per conversion.
+In the last 15 years, I’ve spent over a billion dollars of other people’s money on PPC all geared towards alleviating this very issue.
+We want more conversions at a lower cost-per-conversion.

 Only there is one major misunderstanding here that I’ve come to realize.

-Or to continue the analogy, instead of trying to force people through the hole in the wall, we can call to them and they can walk willingly around the wall, which takes a few more steps and a bit more time.
+Or to continue the analogy, instead of trying to force people through the hole in the wall, we can entice them to walk willingly around the wall.
+It takes a few more steps and a bit more time.

 If you subscribe to this better way of doing things– call it inbound marketing, multi-channel marketing, social proof, marketing automation, or whatever– then you’ve broken the conversion path into many little steps, like the courtship cycle that goes from first date to marriage.

 In that case, PPC is about using the influence of existing customers to attract new ones.

 - Amplify the good things that others say about you–in a favorable article on a site other than yours.

 - Promote a tweet from a happy customer–yes, you can do that with Twitter ads.